Access4all/adg/pages/knowledge/screen-readers/no-visual-attributes/README.md

 Most of all, special attention needs to be paid to the different values of the `display` attribute:

 - Some can hide elements from screen readers (if you are really curious and want to learn more about this, skip ahead and read [Hiding elements correctly](/examples/hiding-elements)).
-- Some can change the way how screen readers split blocks of information (if you are really curious and want to learn more about this, skip ahead and read [Block vs. Inline Elements](/examples/block-vs-inline-elements)).
+- Some can change the way how screen readers split blocks of information.
 - Some can change the role of an element (if you are really curious and want to learn more about this, skip ahead and read [Responsive tables](/examples/tables/responsive)).
 - Fiddling around with the `content` attribute and pseudo elements (like `::after`) sometimes may have unexpected side effects.